 Bodhi received a very warm welcome from co-founders Michelle and Mark Pruitt at PEAK.
 Bodhi spent much of his first day there seemingly admiring himself in front of the mirror.
 It was quite possibly the first time he had ever seen his own reflection.
-He is acclimating indoors for now.
-According to a post on Upland PEAK’s Instagram page, Bodhi’s toe fragment fell off, a result of his severe frostbite, so it will need to heal over before he can walk around outdoors again.
-Michelle even posted footage of Bodhi helping around the office, poking at her leg when he wants her attention.
+He acclimated indoors in the beginning.
+According to a post on Upland PEAK’s Instagram page, Bodhi’s toe fragment fell off, a result of his severe frostbite, but it has healed over now so he can walk around outdoors again.
+Michelle even posted footage of Bodhi exploring the outdoors for the first time since arriving at PEAK.

 The story of Bhodi makes it clear that for every hen that someone purchases for their backyard for eggs, there is an unwanted rooster somewhere.
 Most are destroyed at the hatchery along with millions of others or mistakenly sexed as a female and shipped along with someone’s order for hens.
 It is even possible that he was shipped from the hatchery as “packing material” by hatcheries who then refuse to take roosters back once their customers complain that they ordered only hens.
 In such cases, when the young rooster reaches 4 to 5 months and begins to crow, his owners will often abandon him to a cemetery or forest preserve.